rafaelcaue/rafaelcaue.github.io/index.md

 # Short Bio

-> I am a Postdoctoral Research Associate at the University of Manchester since July 2020, and an Honorary Research Associate at the University of Liverpool (UK).
-I am part of the Autonomy and Verification Network, where I work in a grant supported by the Royal Academy of Engineering under the Chairs in Emerging Technologies scheme.
-Previously, I was a Research Associate at the University of Liverpool from 2018 to 2020 where I worked in the research hubs RAIN and FAIR-SPACE.
+> I am a Lecturer at the University of Aberdeen (UK).
+I am also Honorary Research Associate at both the University of Liverpool (UK) and the University of Manchester (UK).
+I am part of the [Autonomy and Verification Network](https://autonomy-and-verification.github.io/).
 I obtained my Master and my Doctorate degrees in Computer Science from PUCRS (2014 and 2018 resp.), and Bachelor degree in Computer Science from Centro Universitário Franciscano (2012).
+My main research themes include cross-cutting research on multi-agent systems and multi-agent planning, as well as integrating formal verification in software development.
+I serve as a member of the program committee in several international conferences such as AAAI, IJCAI, AAMAS, and ECAI.

 # Main Topics of Interest